 The University of Denver and its programs are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA) and by other major accrediting agencies.
-We are also authorized by the Colorado Department of Education (CDE) and Colorado Department of Higher Education (CDHE) for its programs and endorsement areas that lead to licensure (e.g., School Psychologist).
+The Colorado Department of Education (CDE) and Colorado Department of Higher Education (CDHE) also authorize us for its programs and endorsement areas that lead to licensure (e.g., School Psychologist).